© John Wiley & Sons Ltd

 Terra Nova will consider articles that have been previously rejected by other journals.
 Authors may submit reviewers’ comments from a previous review process with their manuscript; however, the submission of these reviews does not guarantee acceptance or that the manuscript will not undergo further external review.
 If the authors hope to avoid additional review, they should revise the manuscript according to the original reviewers’ comments, submit a covering letter describing the changes they made and explain why the paper is appropriate for Terra Nova.

 The Editors’ decision to accept or reject a manuscript is final and no correspondence will be entered into.
+Editors reserve the right to reject manuscripts if their English is not of a high standard.
+A Wiley English Language Editing service is available if required.

 Review articles: Review articles may be up to 8000 words and should be discussed with a Scientific Editor or Associate Editor before submission.
 Review articles should comprehensively cover the field of research and should not just be a review of previous work by the author.